senkuthegreat/Activities/docs/v1/examples/media.md

 ## How It Works

-1. We import the necessary utilities and enums from the `premid` package: `getTimestampsFromMedia`, `browsingTimestamp`, `Assets`, and `ActivityType`.
+1. We import the `getTimestampsFromMedia` and `Assets` from the `premid` package.
+2. We define an `ActivityAssets` enum for custom assets used in our activity.
-2. We create a new `Presence` instance with a client ID.
+3. We create a new `Presence` instance with a client ID.
+4. We initialize a `browsingTimestamp` variable outside the UpdateData event to maintain consistent timing.
-3. We listen for the `UpdateData` event, which is fired regularly by the PreMiD extension.
+5. We listen for the `UpdateData` event, which is fired regularly by the PreMiD extension.
-4. We use destructuring to get the `href` from `document.location`.
+6. We use destructuring to access document.location properties: `const { pathname, hostname, href } = document.location`.
-5. We create a `PresenceData` object with a `largeImageKey` property, which is a direct URL to the logo image on imgur.
+7. We create a `PresenceData` object with a `largeImageKey` property using our ActivityAssets enum.
-6. We get the video element using `document.querySelector("video")`.
+8. We get the video element using `document.querySelector("video")`.
-7. If a video is found and it's ready to play:
+9. If a video is found and it's ready to play:
    - We get the video title and author from the page.
    - We set the activity type to `ActivityType.Watching`.
    - We set the details and state to show the video title and author.
    - We set the large image text to the name of the service.
    - If the video is playing:
-     - We set the small image key using the `Assets.Play` enum value.
+     - We set the small image key to `Assets.Play` to indicate that the video is playing.
-     - We calculate timestamps using the `getTimestampsFromMedia` function and assign them directly using destructuring: `[presenceData.startTimestamp, presenceData.endTimestamp] = getTimestampsFromMedia(video)`.
+     - We calculate timestamps using destructuring: `[presenceData.startTimestamp, presenceData.endTimestamp] = getTimestampsFromMedia(video)`.
    - If the video is paused:
-     - We set the small image key using the `Assets.Pause` enum value.
+     - We set the small image key to `Assets.Pause` to indicate that the video is paused.
-   - We add buttons to link to the video and the channel, using the `href` variable.
+   - We add buttons to link to the video and the channel.
-8. If no video is found or it's not ready to play:
+10. If no video is found or it's not ready to play:
+    - We only update the browsing timestamp when changing from watching to browsing.
     - We set the details and state to indicate that the user is browsing the website.
-   - We use the `browsingTimestamp` constant to show how long the user has been browsing.
+    - We use the consistent browsing timestamp to show how long the user has been browsing.
+11. We update the `wasWatchingVideo` state for the next update cycle.
-9. Finally, we set the activity using `presence.setActivity()`.
+12. Finally, we set the activity using `presence.setActivity()`.

 ## Handling Different Media Types